nextcloud/documentation/developer_manual/app/appframework/container.rst

 .. sectionauthor:: Bernhard Posselt <nukeawhale@gmail.com>

 ownCloud currently has a ton of static methods which is a very bad thing concerning testability.
-Therefore the App Framework comes with an :php:class:`OCA\\AppFramework\\Core\\API` abstraction layer (basically a `facade <http://en.wikipedia.org/wiki/Facade_pattern>`_) which is located in the App Framework app at :file:`core/api.php`.
+Therefore the App Framework comes with an :php:class:`OCA\\AppFramework\\Core\\API` abstraction layer (basically a `facade <http://en.wikipedia.org/wiki/Facade_pattern>`_) which wraps the static method calls inside an object.

 .. note:: This is a temporary solution until ownCloud offers a proper API with normal classes that can be used in the DIContainer.